carwynteifion/Milestone-Project-1-UCFD/README.md

 - CSS3

 ## Frameworks, Libraries and Programs used
+1. Bootstrap 4.5.2 - used to style the site, and aid with responsive design.
-1. Balsamiq - used in the design process to draw the site's wireframes.
+2. Balsamiq - used in the design process to draw the site's wireframes.
-2. Google Fonts - used to import the Noto Sans JP and Exo fonts.
+3. Google Fonts - used to import the Noto Sans JP and Exo fonts.
-3. Font Awesome - used to add icons on each page of the site to improve UX.
+4. Font Awesome - used to add icons on each page of the site to improve UX.
-4. Git - used for version control via Gitpod.
+5. Git - used for version control via Gitpod.
 The terminal was used to commit and push code to GitHub.
-5. GitHub - used to store the project's pushed code from Git.
+6. GitHub - used to store the project's pushed code from Git.

 INSERT ANY MORE FRAMEWORKS/LIBRARIES/PROGRAMS HERE